-A Point of Entry (POE) device is any unit installed to treat the water entering a house or building for the purpose of reducing contaminants in the water distributed throughout the house or building.
-A Point of Use (POU) device is a treatment device installed on a single faucet or spigot used for the purpose of reducing contaminants in drinking water at that one faucet or spigot.
+A Point of Use (POU) device is a treatment device installed on a single faucet or spigot used for the purpose of reducing contaminants in drinking water at that one tap.
 POU devices can sit on the counter, attach to the faucet, or be installed under the sink.
+A Point of Entry (POE) device is any unit installed to treat the water entering a house or building for the purpose of treating water distributed throughout the entire house or building.
 POE and POU devices are sometimes used by homeowners to enhance the aesthetic quality (taste, color and odor) of drinking water supplied by a local public drinking water system.
 In other cases they are installed by private well owners or Public Water Suppliers to meet drinking water quality standards.

 It can be difficult to determine whether you need a water treatment unit in your home or what type of unit would be best for you.
 Residents of Massachusetts who receive their water from a Public Water Supplier (PWS) have drinking water that does not need treatment for health protection.
 Your PWS must meet all the requirements of the Safe Drinking Water Act and must supply you with an Annual Consumer Confidence Report to provide you with information regarding the quality of your water.
-For contact information for your Public Water Supplier see Additional Resources below (MA Public Water Supplier contacts sorted by Town).
+For contact information for your Public Water Supplier see public water suppliers contact list.
 If you receive your water from a PWS, home water treatment units would only be needed to improve the physical qualities of water - the taste, color, or odor.

 If you have a private well and the drinking water has a contaminant that might make you or a family member ill, it is best to remove the contamination source or replace the unsafe water supply with a safe water supply.
 Home water treatment units should only be used to lower health-related contaminants in emergencies or if there is no other safer source of drinking water available.
 Private wells are regulated by local Boards of Health.
-For MassDEP guidance on private wells see Additional Resources below (Private Wells).
+For MassDEP guidance on private wells see Private Wells.

 You may want to get your water tested first to determine what if any contaminants are present.
 If you get your water tested, you should use a Massachusetts certified lab.
-See Additional Resources below for a list of certified labs.
+See Find a MassDEP Certified Lab for a list of certified labs.

 No single treatment process can remove all substances in water.
 If you decide to install a home water treatment unit, the unit (or units) you choose should be certified by NSF, UL, or Water Quality Association (WQA) and specifically labeled to reduce or remove the contaminant you are concerned about.
 If there are several substances you want removed from your water, you may need to combine several treatment processes into one system.
-Contact the NSF for a list of certified devices (see Additional Resources below Search for NSF Certified Drinking Water Treatment Units, Water Filters).
+For a list of certified devices, search NSF Certified Drinking Water Treatment Units, Water Filters).

 You should continue to test your drinking water after you install a treatment unit because there is often no way to know if a treatment system has failed.
 All home water treatment units require regular maintenance to work properly.
 Regular maintenance can include changing filters, disinfecting the unit, or cleaning scale buildup.
 Home water treatment units that are not properly maintained will begin to lose their effectiveness over time.
 In some cases unmaintained units can make quality worse.